uchicago-library/attachment-converter/homebrew/README.txt

 Once the tag arrives on the remote branch, github will automatically create a tarball of the whole project

 The Formula should be hosted in github repository named homebrew-attc

+TODO:

+- make the path to the conversion scripts in attc configurable
+- somehow or other, I know not how, make the Mac version use the homebrew path
+- have attc read the path to the conversion scripts outta the config